 Next, you will be asked to select either Safari or Chrome as the only browser that will be available on this computer after Forcefield is installed.
 (We strongly recommend that you consult with your child as to which browser they prefer before making this decision.)
 When the installation is finished, Forcefield will remove and disable all other browsers except for the one you selected, and will relaunch that browser.
 Your child may now browse the Internet and you will see all browsing on your Activity Report.

 You can use the App Sleeper in three ways:

-2) To sleep apps on a timer, select Sleep Apps on a Timer, and select the desired time period.
-The Parent App shows you when apps will reawaken, and at that time your child’s apps will automatically reappear on your child’s phone when the time period is up.
+2) To sleep apps on a timer, select Sleep Apps on a Timer, and select the desired time period when you want apps off.
+When this time has expired, apps will reappear.

-3) To sleep apps on a repeating schedule, select Sleep Apps on a Schedule and set the times during which you want apps to automatically sleep and then wake.
-For instance, you can select school nights and specify that you want apps off from 7pm in the evening until 7am the following morning.
+3) To sleep apps on a repeating schedule, select Sleep Apps on a Schedule and select when you want apps to automatically sleep and then wake.
 Remember to save your schedule when complete.

-In order to use the App Sleeper, you need to install the Forcefield Child app on your child's mobile device(s).
-To do this, from your child’s mobile device, download Forcefield for Child app from the App Store and follow the prompts.
+In order to use the App Sleeper, you need to install Forcefield for Child Device on your child's mobile device(s).
+To do this, from your child’s mobile device, download Forcefield for Child Device from the App Store or Google Play and follow the prompts.

 2) If you have used the App Sleeper’s timer, apps will wake automatically when the time period you specified is up.
-The amount of time remaining is shown on both the parent web portal and the parent app.
+The amount of time remaining is shown on both the parent dashboard and the parent app.

-3) If you have used the App Sleeper’s schedule, apps will wake automatically according to the schedule you have specified.
+3) If you have used the App Sleeper’s scheduler, apps will wake automatically according to the schedule you have specified.

-This setup is currently unavailable on the Parent iPhone App, so you will need to access your Parent Dashboard at my.forcefield.me from a desktop or laptop computer.
+In order to set up Photo Report, you need to access your Parent Dashboard at my.forcefield.me from a desktop or laptop computer.
 Select a child, then Photo Report and Photo Report Setup (upper right).
-Choose one of the five social networks we currently support and hit the Add button.
+Choose one of the five social networks we currently support and tap on the Add button.
 You will then be automatically redirected to that social network’s log-in page.
 Enter your child’s user name/password and log in.
 This social network is now linked to your Forcefield account and you will receive any image that your child posts to this network in your Activity Report (click on the camera icon).
-After you have linked this social network, you will be redirected back to the Photo Report Setup page where you can continue to add social networks from the Add Social Network Account dropdown menu.
+After you have linked to this social network, you will be redirected back to the Photo Report Setup page where you can continue to add social networks from the Add Social Network Account dropdown menu.

 Note: If you are currently signed into the same social network on the computer you are using, you must sign out of your own account first before adding this social network in Photo Report Setup (ie, go to Instagram.com, sign out, and then go to Photo Report Setup and select Instagram).
 You also need to perform this log out before you add the same social network for another child.

 When you create a Forcefield parent account with an email address and password, we automatically use that email address to send you a daily browsing Activity Report every morning for each of your children if they have web browsing activity with the Forcefield browser.
-If you want other people to receive the Activity Report by email, log into Forcefield and go to the Parent Dashboard, click on My Account and enter additional email addresses under Add Parent.
+If you want other people to receive the Activity Report by email, log into your Parent Dashboard at my.forcefield.me, click on My Account and enter additional email addresses under Add Parent.
 Note: In order to connect to your child's Internet browsing, they must use Forcefield for Child Device.

-The Activity Report only shows you the main URL visited - such as www.youtube.com - as well as the time of day and amount of time your child spent on the site.
-In the future, Forcefield will report on the full URL and parents will be able to click on it from within the Activity Report to see the actual web page or video that has been accessed.
+The Activity Report only shows you the main URL visited - such as www.youtube.com - as well as the time of day and amount of time your child spends on the site.
+In the future, Forcefield will report on the full URL and parents will be able to click on it from within the Activity Report.
 This feature is coming soon.

 1) Your child may not have browsed any websites recently from any Forcefield-enabled computers or mobile devices.

-2) Your child may have uninstalled Forcefield by disabling the browser extension on their computer or deleting the app from their iOS device.
-If this happened, you would have received a notification on your iPhone (assuming you have downloaded the Forcefield Parent App and have Notifications turned on), another notification on your Parent Dashboard online and also in an email from us.
-If you think it is possible that you may have missed these notifications, check your child's computer or iOS device in person to see if Forcefield is enabled.
-On the computer, open Safari or Chrome (whichever browser you selected upon installation), go to Extensions and see if the Forcefield extension is present and active.
-On the iOS device, look to see if the Forcefield app icon is present on the home page.
+2) Your child may have uninstalled Forcefield by disabling the browser extension on their computer or deleting the app from their mobile device.
+If this has happened, you would have received a notification on Forcefield for Parent Device (assuming Notifications were enabled), another notification on your Parent Dashboard online and also in an email from us.
+If you think it is possible that you may have missed these notifications, check your child's computer or mobile device to see if Forcefield is enabled: On the computer, open Safari or Chrome (whichever browser you selected upon installation), go to Extensions and see if the Forcefield extension is present and active.
+On your child's mobile device, look to see if the Forcefield app icon is present.
 We recommend that you also browse a few websites from these devices and then check to see if they are showing up on your child's Activity Report.

 With Blocking On, your child can only browse the Forcefield Library of educational websites and any website that you manually add into their personal library.
-With Block Off, your child can browse the entire Internet, but you can still locking SafeSearch and YouTube Restricted Mode.
+With Blocking Off, your child can browse the entire Internet, but you can still lock in SafeSearch and YouTube Restricted Mode.
 You can also restrict access to any website from their personal library.

-We built the Forcefield browser to emulate Safari as closely as possible, but there are some differences which some children may find frustrating.
+We built the Forcefield browser to emulate Safari and Chrome as closely as possible.
 Certain functions on Apple mobile devices, such as asking Siri to Google something or opening a link on an iPhone, use Safari as the default browser.
 If parents have opted to hide Safari on their child’s mobile device, some of these functions will not work as they did with Safari.
-There are also some benefits that come with the Forcefield browser, such as locking in SafeSearch, YouTube Restricted Mode as well as the ability to restrict specific websites.
+There are many benefits that come with the Forcefield browser, such as locking in SafeSearch, YouTube Restricted Mode as well as the ability to restrict access to specific websites.

-If you would like to return Safari to your child’s iPhone or iPad and still keep all of the other Forcefield functions, please see the next FAQ which tells you how you can quickly and easily return Safari to your child’s devices.
-Please note: Forcefield cannot track browsing activity on Safari, so any websites your child visits using Safari will not be included in your Forcefield Activity Report.
+If you would like to return Safari or Chrome to your child’s mobile device and still keep all of the other Forcefield functions, please see the next FAQ which tells you how you can quickly and easily return the system browser to your child’s devices.
+Please note: Forcefield cannot track browsing activity on other browsers, so any websites your child visits using Safari, Chrome or other browsers will not be included in your Activity Report.

 Yes.
 From the Forcefield Parent Dashboard or Parent App, go to your child's Library.
 Under Restricted sites, tap Edit, select the website and then tap Delete.
 Your child will now be able to access this website.